Skip to main content

 AMPS is an often elusive and misunderstood condition.
 Get answers to frequently asked questions about the syndrome and learn about treatment options at CHOP.
 Learn more

-Treatment for children diagnosed with AMPS focuses on a return to wellness and includes aerobic exercise to increase cardiovascular tone, desensitization therapies, individualized outpatient therapy for coping strategies and stress management and as well as eliminating medications for treatment of amplified pain.
+Treatment for children diagnosed with AMPS focuses on a return to wellness and includes aerobic exercise to increase cardiovascular tone, desensitization therapies, individualized outpatient therapy for coping strategies and stress management, and as well as eliminating medications for the treatment of amplified pain.
 It is important to address all of these in order to break the pain cycle and retrain the affected nerves.

-The goal is to return the child to functional activities such as school, sports, socializing with friends and returning to normal lifestyle activities.
+The goal is to return the child to functional activities such as school, sports, socializing with friends, and returning to normal lifestyle activities.
 It is important to remember that function returns before pain entirely resolves.
-Once children with AMPS understand that using their bodies in a normal way is not damaging they are often able to work through their pain, restore function and resolve their pain on their own using an outpatient treatment plan.
+Once children with AMPS understand that using their bodies in a normal way is not damaging they are often able to work through their pain, restore function, and resolve their pain on their own using an outpatient treatment plan.

 Psychological therapy focuses on the connection between the mind and body.
 Those children who are unable to work through their AMPS pain and restore function over time with an outpatient treatment plan may require a therapeutic hospital treatment program for AMPS.